cytoscape/cytoscape.js/documentation/md/style.md

         ]
     };
     ```
+    * Using the `viewbox` attribute in SVG images may cause rendering problems in Firefox.
+    * SVG images may not work consistently in Internet Explorer.
+    * The [`cytoscape-sbgn-stylesheet`](https://github.com/PathwayCommons/cytoscape-sbgn-stylesheet) package serves as a good example for the use of SVG images in a stylesheet.
+That stylesheet [creates decorations](https://pathwaycommons.github.io/cytoscape-sbgn-stylesheet/) on nodes in line with the [SBGN standard](https://sbgn.github.io).
 * **`background-image-crossorigin`**: All images are loaded with a [`crossorigin`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-crossorigin) attribute which may be `anonymous` or `use-credentials`.
 The default is set to `anonymous`.
 * **`background-image-opacity`** : The opacity of the background image.
 * **`background-width`** : Specifies the width of the image.
 A percent value (e.g. `50%`) may be used to set the image width relative to the node width.
 If used in combination with `background-fit`, then this value overrides the width of the image in calculating the fitting --- thereby overriding the aspect ratio.
 The `auto` value is used by default, which uses the width of the image.